Jake Burger Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Jake Burger (.308 batting average in his past 10 games), take on starting pitcher Jake Irvin and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+The Miami Marlins and Jake Burger (.359 slugging percentage over his past 10 games, including one homer), battle starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Nationals.
+He had a hitless showing in his previous game (0-for-4 with an RBI) against the Nationals.

 Jake Burger Game Info & Props vs. the Nationals